huaweicloud/terraform-provider-huaweicloud/docs/resources/kms_key.md

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the kms key.
 Changing this creates a new key.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the kms key.

 ## Attributes Reference